What is Earth Hour?

 What is Earth Hour’s relationship with WWF?

 Earth Hour is an initiative of WWF.
-In 2007, WWF initiated Earth Hour a way of engaging a broad section of society in the environmental issues challenging citizens across the world.
+In 2007, WWF initiated Earth Hour as a way of engaging a broad section of society in the environmental issues challenging citizens across the world.
 WWF embraced the idea of an open sourced campaign that would allow communities and organisations to become part of a global movement to protect out planet.

 Do you have requirements or regulations about who can or cannot partner with Earth Hour?